chemgymrl/chemgymrl/docs/vessel_lesson.md

 To visualize what we are doing above, we have several graphs:

-Here we have a graph of the separation between the oil and the water when we initially add them to our vessel
+Here we have a graph of the separation between the oil and the water when we initially add them to our vessel:

 ![added oil and water](../tutorial_figures/vessel/vessel_1.png)

-Here we have the solution after we drain some of it (notice that the top of the vessel is now air):
+Here we have the solution after we allow it to settle (notice that the top of the vessel is now air):

 ![drained oil and water](../tutorial_figures/vessel/vessel_2.png)

 ### The Workflow

   1. Agent chooses an action from the action space of an environment.